LemonPi/lemonpi.github.io/projects/portfolio/index.md

 4. Dynamic scaling of page elements (including images) to accomodate for different monitor sizes and avoid stretching

+5. Subtle bump down of navigation bar links when activated to provide a more satisfying clicking experience

-5. Thumbnail of pictures with links to full-size versions where appropriate to reduce loading time
+6. Thumbnail of pictures with links to full-size versions where appropriate to reduce loading time

 <div class="frames">
 <img src="picturestoolarge.png">